rubyguides

 Ruby hashes are deceptively deep.
-Once you know how to [] and []= your way around, a whole arsenal of methods sits waiting — methods that eliminate boilerplate, prevent common bugs, and make code genuinely pleasant to read.
-This guide covers the Hash tricks that change how you write Ruby day-to-day.
+Once you know how to [] and []= your way around, a whole arsenal of methods sits waiting: methods that eliminate boilerplate, prevent common bugs, and make code easier to scan.
+These hash tricks are the difference between a noisy hash loop and a small, readable data pipeline.

 transform_keys and transform_values